danielc-evans/myfitnesshealth/README.md

 Also attached is a zip folder with the code segregated into a Model-View-Controller structure.

-Note that in Python it is impossible to run the code within MVC folders hence there is another copy of the code outside of a zip or folder for execution.
+Note that in Python it is impossible to run the code within MVC folders, therefore there is another copy of the code not in a zip or folder for execution.